 Some on-premises backup setups use virtualized storage clusters that distribute databases and file services over multiple nodes, which can each back up multiple workloads concurrently.
 When more capacity is required, a node is added.
 The larger the cluster, the more data that can be ingested in parallel, and the shorter the backup window.
 When these systems are integrated with public cloud infrastructure services it becomes possible to use a hybrid cloud environment for diversity and data protection.

 In the face of a disruption, what other actions will be necessary to bring systems back online and how much time will they take?
 For example, you might need to replace damaged components, reprogram software, and perform system testing, before you’re back in business.
 In a cloud scenario, you don't have to worry about hardware but using the cloud might increase the amount of work required to re-IP/reconfigure things.
-Is your plan to failover to a second set of data or to recover in-place?
+Is your disaster recovery plan to failover to a second set of data or to recover in-place?
 Those are questions you need to answer so that a plan can be devised and executed.

 Want to learn more?
 Learn how to deliver near-zero RTOs to radically accelerate data access and the recovery process in order to restore business operations.